 When you are ready to complete your submission, you can access the online system in OSIS:

-• Log into OSIS using your Kingston University Student ID;
+- Log into OSIS using your Kingston University Student ID;

-• Go to the "your Studies" tab;
+- Go to the "your Studies" tab;

-• In the list below you will see the title 'Mitigating Circumstances' and here there is a link into the online screens - "click here to start a new claim"
+- In the list below you will see the title 'Mitigating Circumstances' and here there is a link into the online screens - "click here to start a new claim"

-• You will find further instructions provided on the screens.
+- You will find further instructions provided on the screens.

 It is for you to decide if you are too ill or otherwise impacted by mitigating circumstances to take an assessment.
-While you can seek advice from members of staff and/or the Union of Kingston Students about whether to submit an assessment or apply for mitigation, they will limit their advice to explaining the procedure that you should follow and the requirement for evidence to be supplied in support of a mitigation claim.
+While you can seek advice from members of staff and/or the Kingston Students' Union about whether to submit an assessment or apply for mitigation, they will limit their advice to explaining the procedure that you should follow and the requirement for evidence to be supplied in support of a mitigation claim.
 Ultimately it is you who must make the final decision on your fitness to undertake an assessment.

 We do however encourage you to talk to us about any issues impacting your wellbeing and your ability to engage with your chosen course of study.
-Please speak to your Personal Tutor, Module or Course Leader or with the Union of Kingston Students' who are very experienced with supporting students with these procedures.
+Please speak to your Personal Tutor, Module or Course Leader or with the Kingston Students' Union who are very experienced with supporting students with these procedures.
 If, for whatever reason you find it difficult to engage with these individuals, there are a range of services available from Kingston University to support you during your studies.
 Please see advice and support for more information the range of support available to you during your time studying with us.

-Students with disabilities, mental health or other medical conditions who are considering applying for Mitigating Circumstances should note that support is available to them via the University's Disability and Mental Health Advisors and via the Student Well-being Hub.
+Students with disabilities, mental health or other medical conditions who are considering applying for Mitigating Circumstances should note that support is available to them via the University's Disability and Mental Health Advisers and via the Student Well-being Hub.
 You should also read the Section on Disabilities, Mental Health conditions and other ongoing medical conditions below).

 If you have any questions about the process for submitting your claim, you should contact your Faculty's Student Casework Coordinator (SCC) who will be able to provide advice.
 Contact email addresses for Faculty SCC teams can be located in the section below.